 Fleas and ticks are life-threatening.
-It is never enough just to adopt preventive measures.
-Ensuring your pooch is tick free is a careful and meticulous task of prevention, checking, and treatment.
+It is never enough to adopt preventive measures.
+Ensuring your puppy is tick-free is meticulous prevention, checking, and treatment task.

-It becomes a lot more important if your fur buddy is either a puppy or a senior.
+It becomes more critical if your fur buddy is either a puppy or a senior.
 In both stages, dogs tend to have a weak immune system, and they often react adversely to infection and heavy medication.

-In this article, we are going to help you understand how to protect your senior dogs from fleas and ticks.
+In this article, we will help you understand how to protect your senior dogs from fleas and ticks.

 Harsh Chemical Treatments – A No-No

 It’s important to understand that once a dog crosses the age of 8-9 years, they are past their prime.
 This means they not only need special treatment in terms of daily care, but their medication also needs to be suitable for their aging bodies.
 While a young 3-4-year-old pooch can handle the side effects of strong potent flea medication, a senior dog might fall prey to it and land up getting sick.

-This is precisely why the market is laden with multiple natural dog flea and tick prevention options such as diatomaceous earth and herbal shampoos that control fleas and ticks without causing harm to your pooch.
+This is precisely why the market is laden with multiple natural dog flea and tick prevention options such as PetCareRX, diatomaceous earth, and herbal shampoos that control fleas and ticks without causing harm to your pooch.
 Check for products that use apple cider vinegar, lemongrass, and citronella as ingredients.
 They are safe for elderly dogs and are potent repellents of fleas and ticks.

 Regular Blood Tests

-Much like old humans, senior dogs need regular check-ups to ensure their health is fine.
-A lot of flea and tick-related diseases don’t show any symptoms until the last stage, and by then it’s almost the end, and nothing can be done.
+Like old humans, senior dogs need regular check-ups to ensure their health is fine.
+Many flea and tick-related diseases don’t show any symptoms until the last stage, and by then, it’s almost the end, and nothing can be done.

 Based on the life your dog has the lead, it’s important to understand their immune system.
 Because most senior dogs have compromised immune systems, they are often prone to vector-borne diseases such as Lyme disease and ehrlichiosis.
-Diagnosed at the right time, most tick-borne diseases can be fought off by administering pet medications.
+Most tick-borne diseases can be fought off by administering pet medications when diagnosed at the right time.